SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

 3. In **Command line arguments**, enter the command-line arguments listed earlier.

-### To configure the upload process to meet your requirements
+### Configure the upload process to meet your requirements

 Edit the configuration.xml file by entering the following values: